How to Clean Your Refrigerators Condenser Coils Or Fan

 Instructions: how to clean your fridge’s condenser coils or fan.

 2. Locate the fridges condenser coils or fan.
 Depending on the design of your fridge, its condenser coils or fan could be in one of two places.
 They will either be in the front or back of the fridge and will likely have some sort of grate or covering to help protect them from collecting dust and lint.
+Newfangled fridges may have internal coils.
+If you don’t find the coils in the rear or the bottom of your fridge, this may be the case for your fridge.

 3. Remove the grate in front of the coils or fan.
 In some cases the protective grate simply snaps in and out of place.
 If this is true of your fridge, gently pull on the grate until it pops free.
 However, if your fridge’s protective grate is held in place by screws you’ll need to remove those first.
 After you’ve removed the screws with your screwdriver the grate should lift free.
+Time to strap on the dust mask, if you haven’t already.

 5. Clean up.
 Now that you’ve likely created a giant dust bunny on your floor, take your vacuum and run it both on and around the condenser coils or fan.
 Be sure to suck up any debris that has fallen down onto the floor during the cleaning process.
 Remember, the idea is to remove as much of the debris as possible.
 After you’ve gone over the area once, take your flashlight and give your coils or fan a thorough visual inspection.
 You may have to go back and re-scrub any areas that were particularly dirty.